jenciso/notes/Openshift.md

 # OpenShift Tutorial

-## Installing Openshift Origin - Node Master
+## Installing Openshift Origin

 ### Introduction

 This tutorial assumes that you are using Centos 7.2 in all nodes.
+Machines:
+- 1 Master
+- 2 Nodes

 ### Pre-requisites